Krande/adapy/README.md

 **Note!** pip is not a recommended installation method due to an unstable behaviour often manifested as DLL import errors related to the vtk package.

+## Acknowledgements

+This project would never have been possible without the existing open source python and c++ libraries.
+Although listed in the package dependencies (which is a long list), here are some of the packages that are at the very core of adapy;

+* Ifcopenshell
+* Pythonocc-core
+* Gmsh

+And the following packages are integral in the interoperability and visualization of FEM results.

+* Vtk
+* Pythreejs
+* Meshio
+* Ccx2paraview

+A huge thanks to all involved in the development of the packages mentioned here and in the list of packages adapy depends on (it goes without saying that packages such as numpy ).

+If you feel that a certain package listed in the adapy dependencies should be listed here please let me know and I will update the list :)

 ## Project Responsible ###